Skip to product information

 Width: 5.0cm x 5.0cm Height: 8.0cm

-Todaiji Temple temple bell incense holder (Todaiji temple bell incense holder) Made by Rakusai Onishi
+Todaiji Temple temple bell incense container (Todaiji temple bell incense container) Made by Onishi Rakusai

---Bring the echoes of the Great Bell of Nara into the universe of your palms--
+--Bring the echoes of Nara's Great Bell into the universe in the palm of your hand--

 1. Work summary

-This incense container was created by the master of Akahada ware from Nara, Onishi Rakusai, and is a small piece that replicates the Todaiji Temple bell, a national treasure, in the palm of your hand.
-It has a lid and is designed to hold incense paste or fragrant wood in the hollow part of the body, making it perfect for *nagori (a last vestige of a past life)/saibo (a year-end gift)* at a tea ceremony, or for New Year's Eve.
+This incense holder was sculpted by the master of Akahada ware in Nara, Onishi Rakusai, in the eighth generation, and is a small piece that replicates the Todaiji Temple bell, a national treasure, in the palm of your hand.
+The lidded container has a hollow body that can be used to store incense paste or fragrant wood, making it ideal for *nagori (a farewell gift)/year-end gift* at a tea ceremony or for New Year's Eve.

 2. Highlights of the sculpture